yipfram/project/README.md

 - "sokeri" (sugar)
 - "suola" (salt)

+## Starting the App

+You'll need to have Node.js installed on your computer to run this app.
+If you don't have it yet, download it from [nodejs.org](https://nodejs.org/).

+Once installed:

+1. Open a command prompt (Windows) or terminal (Mac/Linux)
+2. Navigate to the folder containing this app
+3. Type `npm install` and press Enter (this installs all the necessary components)
+4. Type `npm run dev` and press Enter (this starts the app)
+5. Open your web browser and go to: http://localhost:8081
+   - Or use the Expo Go app on your phone by scanning the QR code that appears

+## What's Under the Hood

+This app is built with:

+- **React Native**: A framework for building mobile apps
+- **Expo**: A platform that makes it easier to build and test React Native apps
+- **OpenAI API**: Powers the intelligent conversations

+Don't worry if these terms don't make sense to you - you don't need to understand them to use the app!

 ## Privacy Note

-When using your own OpenAI API key, your conversations are sent to OpenAI for processing through your own account.
+When using your OpenAI API key, your conversations are sent to OpenAI through your own account.
 No data is stored on our servers.

-## Development Notes

-This app is built with React Native and Expo, using TypeScript for type safety.

-- To run the app: `npm run dev`
-- To build for production: `npm run build:web`
+The app keeps your API key on your device only.